Calgary Hitmen: Logo and jerseys

+When the Calgary Flames purchased the team in 1997, they adopted a new colour scheme and updated the logo.

 Community impact

-The Hitmen are active within the community, supporting numerous programs and charities.
-They host an annual teddy bear toss each December.
-The 13th annual Petro Canada Teddy Bear Toss, held on December 2, 2007, saw what the Hitmen claim to be a world record 26,919 bears tossed on to the ice by 17,341 fans.
+The Hitmen support numerous programs and charities.
+They host an annual teddy bear toss in December.
+The 13th annual Petro Canada Teddy Bear Toss, held on December 2, 2007, saw what the Hitmen claim a world record 26,919 bears tossed on to the ice by 17,341 fans.
 The bears are donated to charities throughout the Calgary area.
-A few of the bears are personally delivered by the players to the Alberta Children's Hospital, an event highly anticipated by patients attending the hospital.
+A few of the bears are personally delivered by the players to the Alberta Children's Hospital, an event highly anticipated by patients at the hospital.

 The Hitmen are also partners with the Calgary Board of Education and their Read On!
 Literacy for Life program.
 Red Deer, Alberta author Sigmund Brouwer has released numerous young adult-oriented mystery novels about the team and fictitious Hitmen players.
 The ninth book in the series, titled Hitmen Star, was published in 2008.
 Copies of the books are distributed to sixth grade students throughout Calgary and southern Alberta schools; with Hitmen and former National Hockey League players helping to encourage students to take an active interest in reading.